 While generally thought of and managed separately from streams and wetlands, a watershed's uplands in many ways define the character of a river system.
 The development of uplands within a watershed can affect a wide range of important factors in aquatic systems, both directly and indirectly.
-Additionally, land use practices on both developed and undeveloped uplands can cause ecosystem stress and also impact a region's resiliency to enhanced climate impacts.
+Additionally, land use practices on both developed and undeveloped uplands can cause ecosystem stress.